 We’ve got multiple teams working on how we respond to this pandemic, so we can quickly adapt to changing circumstances and keep supporting all our customers.

 Repaying and borrowing money

 If you’re worried about repaying your loan or overdraft, please let us know

 Whether you’ve been affected financially by coronavirus or not, if you’re worried about keeping up with your loan or overdraft repayments, or something’s changed in your circumstances, you should always let us know.

 As part of the FCA guidance, from 14 April to 31 October 2020 existing overdraft customers who use Monzo as their main account (where their income or welfare is paid) and were financially impacted by coronavirus could request a 3 month, interest-free overdraft buffer of up to £500.

-If you’re a Monzo loan customer and have been financially impacted by coronavirus, you can request a 3 month payment break starting between 14 April 2020 and 31 October 2020.
+If you’re a Monzo loan customer and have been financially impacted by coronavirus, you can request a 3 month payment break starting between 14 April 2020 and 31 January 2021.
 You can also ask to extend your payment break by up to an additional 3 months before 31 January 2021, to a maximum of 6 months.

 You won’t need to make any payments towards your loan during the payment break.
 But bear in mind that we’ll keep charging interest during the payment break, meaning you’ll pay more interest over a longer repayment period, so this option may not be right for everyone - learn more

 Please chat to us in the app to discuss how best we can help – there are a range of ways we can support you.
 We know how difficult it can be to ask for help, but we care and we’re here to listen and help however we can.

 We’re not part of the government’s small business loan scheme